 Cosmetics regulatory updates in the European Union

 The European Union is constantly changing or adding new legal requirements ruling over cosmetics.
 A thorough legal watch is a must in Europe, and it is one of the first duties of the EU Responsible Person.
 Expert in regulatory affairs, BIORIUS is keeping track of every update as a Responsible Person, but also as a consultant.
-Here are some of the most important latest cosmetics regulatory news.
+Here are some of the most important latest cosmetics regulatory news about Phenoxyethanol and the Omnibus V regulation.

 1) FRANCE – Cancellation of Cosmetics Labelling Requirements for Leave-on Products Containing Phenoxyethanol